How to Succeed in your Neurosurgery Rotation: Tips for Medical Students

 Of course, you'll have to adapt this approach to the structure and needs of your rotation and team.
 As you become more familiar with how work is performed on your team, ask yourself what you can do to keep the team on track to complete tasks in a timely manner.

-Collaborate Effectively With Others
+Collaborate Effectively with Others During your Neurosurgery Rotation

 Although your team will consist of an attending physician, residents, and medical students, you're also part of a larger team which includes a variety of healthcare professionals, including, but not limited to, pharmacists, nurse practitioners, social workers, occupational and physical therapists, nutritionists, and speech pathologists.
 You'll quickly see that cooperation among these diverse team members is essential to the practice of high quality neurosurgical patient care.